vijaycs85/fivestar/README.txt

  * An easy-to-use Form API element type for use in other modules

 Fivestar was designed by Nate Haug and Jeff Eaton of Lullabot.

+Note: Aggressive caching will complain that fivestar doesn't work, but it actually does.
+To improve performance, the module implements hook_init() -- and the caching advisor screen uses that as the only metric to determine whether a module will work with the caching system.
+Activate it without fear, friends -- Fivestar will continue to hum happily along.